 How Long Can Coffee With Dairy Creamer Sit Out

-If the milk foam was delivered refrigerated, you could expect the coffee to last only two hours before it needs to be refrigerated again.
+Even if the milk foam was delivered cold, the coffee would only be good for about two hours before it went stale.

 Shelf Life of Coffee With Powdered Creamer

-While it’s not necessary to refrigerate powdered coffee creamers as quickly as a liquid or perishable creamers, use caution and common sense.
-Remember, you should never consume your creamed coffee if it has been out for more than a day.
-Most agree that even black coffee should be thrown away if stored for that long.
+Powdered coffee creamers don’t need to be refrigerated as soon as liquid or perishable creamers, but you should still use prudence and common sense.
+Creamed coffee should not be consumed if it has been sitting out for more than a day.
+Most people think that even black coffee that has been kept for that long should be thrown out.

 Will Creamer Go Bad if Left Out